 Food trucks every night!

-The Spiegelgarden (One Fringe Place - Corner of Gibbs & Main Streets) for the entire Fringe; Parcel 5 (next to 1 East Ave) on Friday, Sept.
-15 and Saturday, Sept.
-16; and Gibbs Street, which will be closed to traffic on Friday, Sept.
-22 and Saturday, Sept.
-23, are the main Outdoor Venues.
-See the map for details.
+These are the main Outdoor Venues: The Theatre Bar, (One Fringe Place - Corner of Gibbs & Main Streets) for the entire Fringe; and Parcel 5 (next to 1 East Ave) on Saturday, Sept.
+25. See the map for details.

 Hotels & Lodging

-Temporary ATMs can be found at One Fringe Place (Corner of Gibbs & Main) (September 15 - 24) and Parcel 5, next to 1 East Ave (September 16 & 17).
+Temporary ATMs can be found at One Fringe Place (Corner of Gibbs & Main) during the festival and at Parcel 5, next to 1 East Ave (September 13 & 14).
 Many venues also have ATMs.
-Check the map for other locations.
+Check the map for locations.

 The Fringe is a pedestrian and bike-friendly event.
 One Fringe Place is easily accessible from East Avenue and there are many bike racks and loops nearby to lock your bike to.
 If you’re traveling into the city from the ‘burbs, throw your bike in the car and park in one of the many city side streets off East Avenue and bike in from there.
 As always, it’s better to be safe than sorry: Lock your bike and wear a helmet.
 For more info about riding your bike in and around the Downtown Rochester area, click here.

-Skip the hassles of traffic and parking, and enjoy the ride to the First Niagara Rochester Fringe Festival by RTS for only $1 a ride!
+Skip the hassles of traffic and parking, and enjoy the ride to the Fringe Festival by RTS for only $1 a ride!
 It’s easy and convenient to take an RTS bus to the festival.
-Plan your bus trip online at www.myRTS.com, use Google Transit here or download the RTS mobile app on your smartphone or tablet.
-Download at the App Store: http://ow.ly/RqqM3 or on Google Play: http://ow.ly/RqqRe
+Plan your bus trip online at www.myRTS.com, use Google Transit here or download the RTS mobile app on your smartphone or tablet at the App Store or on Google Play.

-The Fringe Box Office and Info Booth will be located at One Fringe Place (Corner of Main & Gibbs) for the duration of the festival.
-(September 14 - 23) and Parcel 5 (next 1 East Ave) for Friday & Saturday on the Fringe on September 15 and 16.
+The Fringe Box Office and Info Booth will be located at One Fringe Place (Corner of Main & Gibbs) for the duration of the festival (September 10 - 21, 2019) and Parcel 5 (next 1 East Ave) for Friday & Saturday on the Fringe on September 13 and 14.

 Most Fringe venues are handicapped accessible.
-A full list of accessibility details will be available at rochesterfringe.com/accessibility soon.
+A full list of accessibility details are available at rochesterfringe.com/accessibility.
 Please note that the Spiegeltent is accessible to those in wheelchairs or motorized scooters.
-Individuals being dropped off may pull up to the front of a venue or at the corner of Main & Gibbs St. Should you need assistance, please contact the Fringe at email@example.com for further options.
+Individuals being dropped off may pull up to the front of a venue or at the corner of Main & Gibbs St. Should you need assistance, please contact the Fringe at firstname.lastname@example.org for further options.

 Lost & Found